Electrical stimulation is commonly used and recommended for many conditions including:

 Research suggests that electrical stimulation can:

-- Help reduce the bladderl over-activity and bladder contractions that cause urge incontinence, frequency and urgency problems
+- Help reduce the bladder over-activity and bladder contractions that cause urge incontinence, frequency and urgency problems

 - Help reduce faecal incontinence and urgency